Clinical Nurse Specialists (CNSs): Professional License Defense

 - rehab centers

 If you have questions about defending your nursing license, or would like to schedule a free legal consultation, call (512) 829-5619, or e-mail email@example.com.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: In addition to helping Clinical Nurse Specialists defend their nursing licenses, we also represent all other types of nurses, including LVNs and LPNs, RNs, APNs, Nurse Anesthetists, Nurse Practitioners, and traveling nurses.